-- · Ensuring a diversity of exposures to different financial markets and sub markets - · Ensuring asset allocations for different investment options are consistent with the time horizon of each,
+- · ensuring a diversity of exposures to different financial markets and sub markets, and - ensuring asset allocations for different investment options are consistent with the time horizon of each.

-(iv) Investments sensitivity analysis
+iv) Investments sensitivity analysis

-The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in each investment option.
-The following tables show the standard deviation around expected nominal returns for each investment option.
+The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in the investment for the year ahead.
+The following tables show the standard deviation around expected nominal returns for DB High Growth Strategy.

-The Funds SA statistics shown below are averages calculated over 10 years, net of investment management fees and gross of tax.
+The statistics shown below are averages calculated over 10 years, net of investment management fees and gross of tax.
 These investment statistics have zero per cent tax rate applied and exclude franking credits.